Data Sources

 A part of the National Nutrition Monitoring System, which was the first nationwide dietary intake survey designed to be conducted annually.

-Measures: Fruit and vegetable consumption, Red meat consumption, Fat consumption.
+Measures: Fruit and vegetable consumption, Red meat and processed meat consumption, Fat consumption.

 National Center for Health Statistics (NCHS) Life-Tables